KLA Corporation (KLAC)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Taking a step back, we can see that KLA Corporation’s margin was unchanged over the last five years, showing its long-term free cash flow profile is stable.
+Taking a step back, we can see that KLA Corporation’s margin expanded by 3.3 percentage points over the last five years.
+This is encouraging because it gives the company more optionality.

-KLA Corporation’s free cash flow clocked in at $1.07 billion in Q3, equivalent to a 33.2% margin.
-This cash profitability was in line with the comparable period last year and above its two-year average.
+KLA Corporation’s free cash flow clocked in at $1.26 billion in Q4, equivalent to a 38.3% margin.
+This result was good as its margin was 13.7 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 11. Return on Invested Capital (ROIC)